dvopsway/sshmux/README.md

 # remote_command_execution
-run commands over ssh on muliple servers by passing servers as a command line parameter
+run commands over ssh on multiple servers by passing servers as a command line parameter

 usage :